|The Nativity of the Lord (Christmas)||Fri-25-Dec-2020|

 |Palm Sunday (1 week before Easter Sunday)|

 |Pentecost (Whit Sunday) (7 weeks after Easter Sunday)|

 |The Easter Season always has seven Sundays, plus Pentecost.|

 Ends the fifty-day season of Easter (that’s what the Greek word “Pentecost” means!)
 It does not begin a “Pentecost Season."

 Is the first Sunday after Pentecost.

-(AKA Kingdomtide) Ordinary time, does not mean common.
-It refers to Ordinal time, or Ordinal numbers, which means First, Second, third etc, which are ranks, versus Cardinal numbers which are 1,2,3,.. which mean how many.
+Ordinary time (AKA Kingdomtide) does not mean common.
+It refers to Ordinal time, or Ordinal numbers.
+First, Second, Third, etc., are ranks, versus Cardinal numbers (1, 2, 3, etc.) which mean how many.
 Ordinary weeks are set backward from the last week of the Church Year, which is always Proper 29.
 When do the Proper’s start?
-It has been determined that earliest possible Day of Pentecost May 10, hence Proper 1 is“closest to May 11”.
-The propers are planned backwards.
-The Sunday before Advent 1 (of the next year) is Proper 29, then the propers fill in before that until they hit Pentecost and the proper closet to that Sunday after Pentecost is used.
-The early propers are rarely used, but those reading still find their way in the lectioanary, because they are repeats of last weeks of Epiphany.
-You may notice the readings for Proper 1 are just the same as the readings for the 6th Sunday after Epiphany; Proper 2 is the same as seventh Sunday after Epiphany.
-This continues to the 8th Sunday after Epiphany, the greatest number of Sundays possible after Epiphany.
+It has been determined that the earliest possible Day of Pentecost, May 10, hence Proper 1, is “closest to May 11.”
+The Proper’s are planned backward.
+The Sunday before Advent 1 (of the following year) is Proper 29.
+Then the Proper’s fill in before that until they hit Pentecost, and the Proper closet to that Sunday after Pentecost is used.
+The early Proper’s are rarely used, but those reading still find their way in the lectionary because they are repeats of the last weeks of Epiphany.
+You may notice the readings for Proper 1 are just the same as the readings for the 6th Sunday after Epiphany; Proper 2 is the same as the seventh Sunday after Epiphany.
+This continues to the 8th Sunday after Epiphany, the greatest number of Sundays possible after Epiphany..

 Any Sundays closest to a date are calculated like this